-Welcome to The Chicago School of Professional Psychology's Dissertation/Thesis and Manuscript Preparation Process site, the institution's central dissertation and thesis resource.
-Faculty and students can find information regarding the 5-step manuscript preparation and additional tools and guidelines.
+Welcome to The Chicago School's Dissertation/Thesis Process and Manuscript Preparation site, the institution's central dissertation and thesis resource.
+Faculty and students can find information regarding the 5-step process as well as additional tools and guidelines.

-Refer to the Institutional Dissertation Documents page for access to The Chicago School's Dissertation Manual, Forms, Templates, Checklists, and Rubrics.
+Refer to the Institutional Dissertation Documents page for access to The Chicago School's Dissertation Manual, Forms, Templates, and Checklists.

 Then, choose a Thesis or Dissertation Chair, which is an important reference during the research process.
 Using

 Form A – Dissertation Committee Request, students can request a Chair, as well as a Reader(s).
 Refer to Chapter 2 of The Chicago School Dissertation Manual and

 Your Program Guidelines for additional information on how to select a Committee Chair and Reader(s).
 After selecting a Committee, complete

 Form B – Dissertation Project Goals with the Committee Chair to confirm objectives for the thesis or dissertation process.

 For more information on how to plan the thesis or dissertation and for further guidance, refer to

 The dissertation proposal is comprised of the first three chapters: Chapter 1, an introduction to the study; Chapter 2, a comprehensive review of the literature; and Chapter 3, a research design and methodology.
 Also included are a Title Page, Table of Contents, References, and Appendices as warranted.
 Development of a proposal is an evolutionary process, and students should expect to complete revisions on early drafts of the proposal.
 Once the committee revises and approves the proposal, then it is ready to proceed to proposal defense.
 Formal approval of the proposal may be obtained through documentation with the submission of Form C – Proposal Review, and/or through a meeting attended by the student and each member of the committee.
 Form C should be completed in either instance.